-Applicants for a SSHRC doctoral award who are working in one or more of the target areas of interest, and who will be entering the third or fourth year of a doctoral program at an eligible Canadian university, are eligible to apply.
+Applicants for a SSHRC doctoral award who are working in one or more of the target areas of interest, and who are affiliated with an eligible Canadian university, are eligible to apply.

 Evaluation and Adjudication

 Each application for an SPRI Research Grant is adjudicated first by the relevant SSHRC adjudication committee.
 Then, if the application is recommended for funding but, due to budgetary constraints, is placed on SSHRC's supplementary list, it is referred to the Sport Canada Relevance Committee.